Kosher restaurant: Controversies

-Deception

-In 2006, the owner of a kosher meat distributor in Monsey, New York was found to be passing off non-kosher meat as kosher.
-This resulted in residents of the local community needing to kasher their kitchens.

 Errors

 In 1990, a planned kosher fundraising meal aboard a ship on the Baltimore Inner Harbor contained non-kosher food due to lack of business planning.
 The mix-up was caused by a kosher and a non-kosher caterer under the same ownership.

 Dropping of certification

 Occasionally, an establishment operating as kosher will make the choice to drop its certification and become non-kosher.

 One such instance was a Dunkin in Rockville, Maryland (a suburb of Washington, D.C.), which made the decision to be non-kosher in 2007 in order to offer menu items sold at non-kosher Dunkin' Donuts locations (such as ham).
 This led to a protest.
 Dunkin' Donuts still has several other kosher locations in the Greater Washington and Baltimore area.

+In 2024, the kosher cafe was decertified in Australia, prompting an accusation of racism by the owner, an Ethiopian Jew.

 Governmental enforcement in the United States of Kosher laws

 In some U.S. states and other jurisdictions, laws have been passed that mandate establishments that claim to be kosher to actually comply with Jewish dietary laws.
 These jurisdictions sometimes employ rabbis to aid in enforcing these laws.
 Some of these laws, including one in New York State, have been overturned by courts on constitutional grounds.

 The more recent trend for these laws is simply to allow the establishment to disclose its own kashrut standards, with the governmental authority then scrutinizing whether the establishment in fact lives by the kashrut standards it discloses.
 This approach appears to overcome the Establishment Clause issue successfully.